alexandertrefz/essence/packages/website/dictionaries.md

 can not see is an `is` a Namespace wrote for the key Type: the boundary builds with the standard library's own equality, so a Dictionary a host builds is organised by that rather than by a rule the Program wrote for itself.

+A Dictionary crosses where the boundary **declares** one.
+The two Functions one crosses through carry about 15 kB of store and key encoding with them, so a bundle imports them only where the Module's boundary — its exported values and its exported Types together — names a Dictionary somewhere.
+A Record is structurally open, so a value may carry a member its declared Type does not name; every other Type crosses from such a member, and a Dictionary is refused there, saying that the bundle carries no door because the boundary declares none.
+Naming the member in the Type is what puts the door in.